ClutterDexGrasp: A Sim-to-Real System for General Dexterous Grasping in Cluttered Scenes: Implementation Details of Student Policy Distillation

 \subsection{Point Cloud Observation Processing}

 The point cloud is created from a single-view depth image.
 The point-cloud pre-processing includes four steps: (i) cropping the point cloud to the workspace region using a manually defined bounding box, (ii) downsampling the point cloud to 3584 points, (iii) transforming the point cloud from the camera frame to the robot base frame, and (iv) replacing the table surface with a synthetic point cloud (512 points) to mitigate point cloud holes caused by the flat table.
+We apply consistent point cloud preprocessing across simulation and real-world data to ensure alignment.
 However, we found that adding Gaussian noise and random transformation to point cloud during DP3 training did not improve policy performance in real-world settings.